-Git is a software tool for project development, like a paper or computer code or both.
-It is very convenient for collaborating: it allows several people to work on the same project together.
-Unlike Dropbox, users choose when to "push" their changes to the server, so code or documents don't get stuck in an intermediate state.
+Git is a software tool for project development, where a project can be a paper or computer code or both.
+It is very convenient for collaborating: it allows several people to work on the same project together simultaneously.
+Unlike Dropbox, with Git users choose when to "push" their changes to the server and share it with others, so code or documents don't get stuck in an intermediate state.
 Two users can even make changes to the same file at the same time, and the version manager will merge the changes (up to a point).
-Users write log messages to go with their changes, which explain to their collaborators what the changes were.
+Users write log messages to go with their changes, which explain to their collaborators what the changes are.
 The history of the entire project is thus retained and annotated.

 GitLab is a cloud-based service that hosts Git repository.
 Git and GitLab work hand-in-hand.
 GitHub is a more popular cloud-based service, but it does not allow free private repositories so I only use it for open-source projects, such as braidlab.